GCS: Generalized Cache Coherence For Efficient Synchronization: Motivation

 \subsection{Background}

-\paragraphb{Cache coherence} Most modern CPU architectures use either \emph{snoop-based} or \emph{directory-based} cache coherence protocols.
+\paragraphb{Cache coherence} Most modern CPU architectures use either \emph{snoop-based} or \emph{directory-based} cache-coherence protocols.
 We focus on directory-based ones in this work because most systems of NUMA-scale or larger (including proposals for disaggregated memory~\cite{cxl, mind}) use them for their scalability.

-Directory-based protocols employ a logically centralized cache directory to track the state of basic memory unit --- typically referred to as a cache line --- present in the distributed caches.
+Directory-based protocols employ a logically centralized cache directory to track the state of the basic memory unit --- typically referred to as a cache line --- present in the distributed caches.
 The state at the directory includes the list of caches that currently hold the cache line (\ie, the ``sharer list''), and what permissions they have.
 When any cache intends to acquire a cache line, it first contacts the directory, which subsequently notifies other caches in the sharer list about the transition and coordinates any subsequent data movement.

 Consider a simple directory-based MSI protocol, where each cache line can be in one of the three permissions: \begin{itemize}[itemsep=0pt, leftmargin=*] \item \textbf{M} or modified, indicating a single cache has \emph{exclusive} read and write permissions for the cache line, \item \textbf{S} or shared, where multiple caches have \emph{shared} read permission to the cache line, and, \item \textbf{I} or invalid, \ie, the cache line is not present in any cache. \end{itemize}